 Your business can benefit from fire door inspections in three key ways:

-Legal Compliance: Regular inspections of fire doors are mandated by law in many jurisdictions.
+- Legal Compliance with Safety Standards: Regular inspections of fire doors are mandated by law in many jurisdictions.
 Neglecting these inspections could lead to severe legal penalties, including substantial fines or even business closure.
+According to a report, 75% of fire doors inspected in 2021 did not meet safety standards, highlighting the critical need for regular checks.

-Workplace Safety: Fire doors are designed to slow down the spread of fire and smoke, provide an escape route, and protect people, so they help reduce the risk of injury or death.
+- Enhanced Workplace & Employee Safety: Fire doors are designed to slow down the spread of fire and smoke, provide an escape route, and protect people, so they help reduce the risk of injury or death.
 They can only serve their purpose only if they’re in perfect operational condition.

 A comprehensive fire door inspection should involve a thorough examination of all components of the fire door assembly, including: